ChrisUMB/source-resource-packer/README.md

 ![Pretend there's an image here.](assets/packing-finished.png)

 ### Refreshing the List
-The refresh button is relatively straight forward, but any time you add or remove a resource from the actual `resourcepacks` directory, you'll want to hit that refresh button so SRP see's the change.
+The refresh button is relatively straight forward, but any time you add or remove a resource from the actual `resourcepacks` directory, you'll want to hit that refresh button so RSP see's the change.
 It will try its best to maintain order and toggled resource packs as well, and just add the new ones as additional resource packs to your list.

 ## Resource Pack Creation